Correlations in the multispecies PASEP on a ring: Background and Results

-\item Label all the linked particles in the second row as type $1$, the particles that are not linked as type $2$ and the unoccupied sites as type $3$.
-This algorithm thus creates a linked multiline queue of $M$.
-The associated word $\omega=(\omega_i: i \in [3])$, where $\omega_i$ is the label of the site $i$ in the second row of the multiline queue, is called the \textit{projected word} of the $L$MLQ. \end{enumerate} The weight of a linked multiline queue is the product of all the link weights.
+\item \textbf{Step 3:} Label all the linked particles in the second row as type $1$, the unlinked particles as type $2$, and the unoccupied sites as type $3$.
+This algorithm creates a linked multiline queue of $M$.
+The associated word $\omega=(\omega_i: i \in [n])$, where $\omega_i$ represents the label of site $i$ in the second row of the multiline queue, is referred to as the \textit{projected word} of the $L$MLQ. \end{enumerate} The weight of a linked multiline queue is defined as the product of the weights of all its links.
 The probability of a word $\omega$ of type $m$ in $\Lambda_m$ is proportional to the sum of weights of all the $L$MLQs that project to $\omega$.
-Next, we see an example of the $q$-bully path algorithm with the help of a few different linked multiline queues of the same multiline queue. \begin{exmp} Let $m=(3,2,3)$.
+Next, we will illustrate the $q$-bully path algorithm with examples of various linked multiline queues derived from the same multiline queue. \begin{exmp} Let $m=(3,2,3)$.
 Let $M$ be a multiline queue of type $m$, i.e., { }

-Figure~\ref{fig:bullyconf} illustrates a few different linked multiline queues of $M$ each projecting to a word in $\Lambda_m$.
-Note that two or more different $L$MLQs can project to the same word; evident from the first two examples in Figure~\ref{fig:bullyconf}.
+The multiline queue $M$ can generate many linked multiline queues (LMLQs), three of which are illustrated in Figure~\ref{fig:bullyconf}.
+The weights of the linked MLQs from left to right are $\frac{1\cdot q^3\cdot q}{[5][4][3]}$, $\frac{q^2 \cdot q^2}{[5][3]}$, and $\frac{q^2 \cdot q}{[5][3]}$ respectively.
+Note that two or more distinct $L$MLQs can project to the same word but have different weights, as illustrated by the first two examples in Figure~\ref{fig:bullyconf}.\end{exmp}

-\end{exmp} The $q$-bully path algorithm can be seen in terms of a queueing process.
-The indices with $\bullet$ in the first row can be interpreted as ``arrival times" in a system of queues, and the indices with $\bullet$ in the second row are ``service times".
-For each arrival time, the algorithm assigns a different ``departure time" from the available service times.
-The sites in the second row are thus classified into departure times, times of unused service or times of no service.
-These are labelled as $1,2$ and $3$ respectively in the projected word.
+The $q$-bully path algorithm for $n=2$ can be interpreted in terms of a queueing process.
+The indices with $\bullet$'s in the first row can be viewed as ''arrival times" in a system of queues, and the indices with $\bullet$'s in the second row represent ''service times."
+For each arrival time, the algorithm assigns a unique ''departure time" from the available service times.
+The sites in the second row are thus categorised as departure times, times of unused service, or times of no service.
+These are labeled as $1$, $2$, and $3$ respectively in the projected word.